EdwardVoermans/ETIG-Stack-InfluxDB3/README.md

 For production or shared environments:

 1. Replace self-signed certs with valid CA-issued certificates.
-2. Set stronger passwords and secrets in the `dev-setup-etig.sh` script.
+2. Set stronger passwords and secrets.
-3. Configure persistent storage volumes and regular backups.
+3. Configure persistent storage volumes and do regular backups.
 4. Limit external access to ports using firewalls or VPN.
 5. Enable automatic container restarts (`restart: unless-stopped` in compose).